 In July of 2000, Night Eagle opened with 16 campers (which included ten Lakota boys from Standing Rock Reservation in South Dakota) for one ten-day session.

-A lot has changed since those early days.
-Grass has replaced the dirt in the clearing, two tipis have grown in number to ten, and campers and staff from 18 states and 10 countries have "discovered" Night Eagle.
+Much has changed since those early days.
+Grass has replaced the dirt in the clearing, two tipis have grown in number to ten, and campers from 26 states and 11 countries have "discovered" Night Eagle.